 All members of the campus community are strongly urged to report criminal incidents, emergencies, and suspicious activity.
 The campus emergency number is 911 which is answered by the local emergency communications center.
-The off-campus emergency number is 911.
-Crimes in progress and any other emergency on campus can be reported directly by any student or employee to University Police who can be reached by calling (315) 470-6666.
-Officers are dispatched immediately to the site of the complaint.
-Incident reports are prepared and kept on file.
+The off-campus emergency number is 911

 If the Chief of Police or the "Officer in Charge" (OIC) identifies and confirms a situation or event that adversely impacts or threatens life, health or property, the College utilizes the NY-Alert/Everbridge Mass Notification System for communications to the Emergency Response Resources Group and to alert the campus community.
-The Chief of Police and/or his designee, will without delay, determine the content of the NY Alert/Everbridge notification and initiate the notification system, unless issuing a notification will in the professional judgement of responsible authorities compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the situation.
-Confirmation of a situation occurs when a sworn law enforcement officer, to include UPD, or the St. Lawrence County Sheriff's Department and/or the New York

-State Police (sometimes working collaboratively with other College departments including the Environmental Health and Safety Office) determines that a legitimate emergency or a dangerous situation exists.
+The Chief of Police and/or his designee, will without delay, determine the content of the NY Alert/ Everbridge notification and initiate the notification system, unless issuing a notification will in the professional judgement of responsible authorities compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the situation.
+Confirmation of a situation occurs when a sworn law enforcement officer, to include UPD, or the St. Lawrence County Sheriff's Department and/or the New York State Police (sometimes working collaboratively with other College departments including the Environmental Health and Safety Office) determines that a legitimate emergency or a dangerous situation exists.

 The primary NY-Alert/Everbridge notification methods are: Text Message, E-Mail, Telephone Call, Interior message board, ESF College website, Facebook, and Twitter.
 The campus will also utilize person to person contact as well as local media coverage to communicate an emergency.
 University Police supervisors and communication staff members have the authority to activate the NY Alert / Everbridge system in accordance with current policies and procedures.
 The notification will include a brief notice about the incident with instructions of what to do.
 After a NY Alert / Everbridge message is broadcast, more detailed follow-up information will be provided through various means including, but not limited to: the College website, social media resources, e-mail, and telephone.
 Updates may be distributed through additional messages.
-Prescripted messages have been developed to allow for the rapid dissemination of information to the campus community.
-The SUNY NY-Alert system is tested periodically via a test group as well as annually campus wide.
+Pre- scripted messages have been developed to allow for the rapid dissemination of information to the campus community.
+The NY-Alert system is tested periodically via a test group as well as annually campus wide.
+ESF does not use segmented notification systems.

 Student's contact information is entered into the emergency notification database upon college registration and can be confirmed or updated anytime through their MYESF page.
-Employees contact information is automatically enrolled during the hiring "onboarding" process through HR and can be confirmed or updated through their ESF Faculty and Staff homepage.
+Employee contact information is automatically added during the new employee onboarding process through HR and can be confirmed or updated through their ESF Faculty and Staff portal. https://wwwinfo-2.esf.edu/scripts2/Alerts/alViewAlertInfo.asp.